 Promotion of sustainability throughout the supply chain, monitoring the suppliers by using, among other tools, EcoVadis.

 Adhesion to the System promoted by the European Medicines Verification Organisation (EMVO).

-ROVI, aware of the needs of the environment to mitigate Climate Change, promotes active awareness among its stakeholders, particularly among its employees and suppliers, regarding the adoption of measures to foster care of the environment.
+Change, promotes active awareness among its stakeholders, particularly among its employees and suppliers. regarding the adoption of measures to foster care of the environment.